-Hope Park West is a beautiful property set in secluded, tree-lined gardens, just a short walk from the centre of Coldstream.
-Tucked away down a private drive, this charming retreat offers a peaceful stay while being close to shops, restaurants, and pubs.
+Hope Park West is a peaceful home nestled among secluded, tree-lined gardens and is just a short walk from the centre of Coldstream and the rushing River Tweed.
+Tucked away down a private drive, this charming retreat offers a restful stay, while also being close to local shops, restaurants, pubs and beautiful countryside walks along the river.

 Quick Info

-The large dining kitchen is ideal for families and groups, offering plenty of space and lots of natural light from its big windows and glazed doors.
+The dining kitchen is ideal for families and groups, offering lots of natural light from its big window and glazed doors.
+The kitchen is extremely well-equipped, has plenty of storage space and a pantry.
 There’s also a handy shower room with a WC on this level.

-Upstairs, the house has four well-sized bedrooms, a double, a twin and two single rooms, This layout makes the house perfect for families and groups, offering flexible sleeping arrangements.
+Upstairs, the house has four bedrooms, a double, a twin and two single rooms.
+This layout makes the house perfect for groups of families and friends, offering flexible sleeping arrangements.
+Each bedroom has brilliant views either out to the enclosed garden or the surrounding flora.
+Throughout, the house is well decorated with stills captured by local photographers, charming prints and paintings.

-The enclosed gardens are great for children, with lawns to play on and a patio area for outdoor dining or relaxing.
-Despite its peaceful setting, the house is just a short walk from Coldstream’s amenities, making it a convenient and comfortable base for exploring the Scottish Borders.
+Despite its peaceful setting, the house is just a short walk from Coldstream’s amenities, making it a convenient and ideal base for exploring the Scottish Borders.

-Coldstream, located in the Scottish Borders, is a historic town renowned as the birthplace of the esteemed Coldstream Guards regiment.
-Situated on the northern bank of the River Tweed, which forms the natural boundary between Scotland and England, the town offers a rich tapestry of cultural heritage and natural beauty.
+Located in the historic town of Coldstream in the Scottish Borders, renowned as the birthplace of the esteemed Coldstream Guards regiment, the town is situated on the banks of the River Tweed, which forms the natural boundary between Scotland and England.

-For golf enthusiasts, the region offers a variety of options, the area around Dunbar, approximately 33 miles north, is home to excellent championship golf courses that cater to seasoned players.
-For those seeking a more relaxed game, numerous good and affordable 9-hole courses are scattered throughout the area.
-Equestrian activities are also well-catered for, with riding stables available just over the river in Cornhill-on-Tweed, a mere mile away.
+For golf enthusiasts, the region offers a variety of options, Kelso (10 miles), St Boswells (19 miles) and Eyemouth (21 miles) golf courses are nearby, while a little further out, Dunbar, approximately 33 miles north, is home to excellent championship golf courses that cater to seasoned players.
+Equestrian activities are also well catered for, with riding stables available just over the river in Cornhill-on-Tweed, a mere mile away.

 Local Events and Attractions